lsonline-fr/Ghost-Fluent-UI/README.md

 To enjoy the features of this theme, some of them should be configured manually in accordance with your wishes.

-You can see more information about the configuration into the [Wiki](../../wikis) pages of this project.
+You can see more information about the configuration in the [Wiki](../../wikis) pages of this project.

 ## Path to awesome